-12.805 Data Analysis in Physical Oceanography (9 units) Prereq: 12.808
+12.805 Data Analysis in Physical Oceanography

 Directed at making scientifically sensible deductions from physical oceanography data (both observations and models).
 Introduces linear inverse methods including regression, singular value decomposition, objective mapping, and data assimilation.
 Connects these methods to time series analysis, including Fourier methods, spectra, coherence, and filtering.
 Focuses on working with data in a computer laboratory setting.
 Emphasizes how statistical information can be used to improve experimental design.
 Gives some attention to the instruments and algorithms used to acquire the data.
 G. Gebbie, T. Farrar